 1.- Tensile strength

-The norm to follow is UNE-EN 22313:1993 Textile Textiles.
+The norm to follow is the UNE-EN 22313:1993 Textile fabrics.

 After the time described in the standard, the resistance is evaluated by direct observation and comparison with standard photography.